 More specifically, after your visitors decide to give you a shot, they stumble in a cluster of unstructured information and they get lost in the process.

 Analyze each step of your conversion path and see how many users get from a stage to another.
-This way you will find where your visitors stumble.

 Users give up on the last step of the conversion